sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

               *PRINTcipher: A block cipher for IC-printing*; in CHES, (2010), pp. 16-32.

 ..
+[KMAUTOM2000] Masayuki Kanda, Shiho Moriai, Kazumaro Aoki, Hiroki Ueda,
+                 Youichi Takashima, Kazuo Ohta, and Tsutomu Matsumoto, *E2 – a new 128-bit block cipher*; in IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences, E83-A(1):48–59, 12 2000.

+..
 [KMM2004] Tomasz Kaczynski, Konstantin Mischaikow, and Marian
              Mrozek, "Computational Homology", Springer-Verlag (2004).